 The Skoda Kodiaq is pretty vast inside, and there’s more than enough space for five adults.
 You can even get it with seven seats, but that does cut into the boot space significantly…

 There’s an enormous amount of space in the front of the Skoda Kodiaq, with enough adjustment on the seat and steering wheel for anyone to get comfy.
 And, regardless of your height, you’ll get a good view of the road ahead thanks to the raised driving position.

-On SE L cars, both the driver’s and front passenger seats come with adjustable lumbar support, which is a great feature for avoiding backache on long journeys.
+On SE Drive and SE L cars, both the driver’s and front passenger seats come with adjustable lumbar support, which is a great feature for avoiding backache on long journeys.
 You can upgrade to electrically adjustable front seats, but they’re a pricey option, which makes them hard to justify.

 Unlike in the VW Touran, only the outermost middle seats come with Isofix points, so you can’t fit three child seats side-by-side.
 However, if you do need to transport young kids, fitting a child seat is a breeze.
-The vast rear doors open wide and the Isofix anchor points are clearly marked on the seats, although you’ll have to remove a pair of easy-to-lose black plastic caps to clip the seat base in place.
+The vast rear doors open wide and the Isofix anchor points are clearly marked, although you’ll have to remove a pair of easy-to-lose black plastic caps to clip the seat base in place.

 The most basic Skoda Kodiaq, in SE trim, comes with five or seven seats, while at the other end of the range, the Scout and Sportline models come only as seven-seaters.

 In seven-seat models, the middle row of seats slides once you’ve folded down the seat backs, which helps anyone jumping into the rearmost seats.
 For adults to fit in the rearmost seats, you’ll have to push the middle row forwards, but even then head and kneeroom will be cramped at best: anyone approaching six foot will struggle to get comfortable, even on short journeys.
 There’s plenty of room for kids, though, and the seats themselves are pretty comfortable.